-Promissory Notes and Other Receivables:
+Promissory notes and other assets:

 As part of being a long-term partner with the entities Alaris holds preferred interests in, from time to time Alaris has offered alternative financing solutions to assist with short-term needs of the individual businesses.
 Should there be an adverse event to any of the below businesses, the timing and amounts collected could be negatively impacted.